 "Portfolios in Writing Classes: Instructor Goals v.
 Program Assessment"

-Cat Mahaffey, Associate Director of FYW, reflects on the role of the portfolio in the writing classroom and beyond in her blog post "Portfolios in Writing Classes: Instructor Goals v.
+Cat Mahaffey reflects on the role of the portfolio in the writing classroom and beyond in her blog post "Portfolios in Writing Classes: Instructor Goals v.
 Program Assessment," featured in The Writing Campus: A Blog for Writing Across the Curriculum Faculty.